-f.
-Special Treatment Procedures:
+G. Special Treatment Procedures:

-- 1) DNR (Do Not Resuscitate) and Withholding/Withdrawal of Life Sustaining Treatment, MCM 653-011-005. - a.
-A description of the role of the practitioner, family members and when applicable, other staff involved decision making. - b.
-Mechanisms for reaching decisions about withholding of resuscitative services, including mechanisms to resolve conflicts in decision making. - c.
-Documentation in the medical record. - d.
-Requirements are described in Medical Center Memoranda, Medical Staff Bylaws, and these Rules. - 2) Sedation/Analgesia involves the administration of medications that have a risk for undesirable side effects, either immediately or delayed, and may be utilized only within the guidelines of an established protocol in the MCM 653-100-002 and according to approved privileges and may only be given by those Practitioners with approved and current privileges to do so.
+- i) DNR (Do Not Resuscitate) and Withholding/Withdrawal of Life Sustaining Treatment: Assure compliance with all appropriate VHA policy. - (a) A description of the role of the physician, family members and when applicable, other staff in decision. - (b) Mechanisms for reaching decisions about withholding of resuscitative services, including mechanisms to resolve conflicts in decision making. - (c) Documentation in the medical record. - (d) Requirements are described in Facility Policy Memoranda, Medical Staff Bylaws, and these Rules. - ii) Moderate Sedation involves the administration of medications that have a risk for undesirable side effects, either immediately or delayed, and may be utilized only within the guidelines of an established protocol in the center policy related to Moderate Sedation and according to approved privileges.
+Only by those Practitioners with approved and current privileges to do so.